qchen3301/Notes-On-Java/README.md

     }

     //toString() overriding method
+    @Override
     public String toString() {
         return studentID + " " + studentName;
     }
 }
 ```
-Without `toString()` overriding this class would return "Student@1fee6fc Student@1eed745" or something similar, as opposed to the expected values of "77AD Qingis Khan"
+Without `toString()` overriding this class would return "Student@1fee6fc Student@1eed745" or something similar, as opposed to the expected values of "77AD Qingis Khan".
+As a matter of convetion, `@Override` in-line documentation is created above the block overriding `toString()`, or any other *method overriding* statement.

 ### Demonstrating Objects and Classes with `Scanner`